 Tracking interactions can help prevent embarrassing missteps with major donors, such as multiple staff members doing the same prospecting.
 Keeping track of who owns each donor or prospect helps create a foundation for a successful fundraising campaign.

-Tracking fields can also help you determine what state of the donor cultivation cycle the prospect is currently in, granting you the ability to specify what is blocking the donor from giving now.
-If you know why they can’t donate now, you can prepare to ask again at a later time.
+Tracking fields can also help you determine what state of the donor cultivation cycle the prospect is currently in, allowing you to specify what is blocking the donor from giving now.
+If you know why they can’t donate now, you can prepare to ask again later.

 Step #5: Collect Data